Hitachi ID Group Manager is a self-service group membership request portal. It allows

 Group Manager is a self-service group membership request portal.
 It allows users to request access to resources such as shares and folders, rather than initially specifying groups.
-Group Manager automatically maps requests to the appropriate security groups and invites group owners to approve or reject the proposed change.
+Group Manager automatically maps requests to the appropriate security groups and invites group owners to approve or deny the proposed change.

 Group Manager is available both as a stand-alone solution and as a no-cost module included with Identity Manager.

 Group Manager is a component of the Hitachi ID Identity and Access Management Suite designed to streamline user requests to network resources.

 Using Group Manager, users sign into a secure web application and request new access to a network resource, such as a share, folder, printer or mail distribution list.
 From the Group Manager web form, users first select a resource container (examples: share; directory OU) and then use a tree view to browse for a specific resource (examples: folder, mail DL).
 Once they have selected a resource, users simply submit the request.